yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-api-hello-world-example.markdown

 {% endtabcontent %}
 {% tabcontent Using Visual Studio %}

-1. Start Visual Studio using the `<GigaSpaces Root>\cpp\GigaVisualStudio.bat` script.
+Step 6.
+Start Visual Studio using the `<GigaSpaces Root>\cpp\GigaVisualStudio.bat` script.
 {% exclamation %} You might need to edit this file (`GigaVisualStudio.bat`) and the file it calls (`env.cmd`) to include the correct values for the `JAVA_HOME` and `JSHOMEDIR` environment variables and the correct location of Visual Studio.

-1. Once Visual Studio is started, open the examples solution `<GigaSpaces Root>\cpp\examples\examples.sln`:
+Step 7.
+Once Visual Studio is started, open the examples solution `<GigaSpaces Root>\cpp\examples\examples.sln`:

 {% indent %}
 ![hello_CPP1.jpg](/attachment_files/hello_CPP1.jpg)
 {% endindent %}

-1. Make sure the Hello World project appears - make it the startup project:
+Step 8.
+Make sure the Hello World project appears - make it the startup project:

 {% indent %}
 ![hello_CPP2.jpg](/attachment_files/hello_CPP2.jpg)
 {% endindent %}

-1. Modify the Hello World project to have the following as the Command Arguments (`jini://localhost/*/mySpace`):
+Step 9.
+Modify the Hello World project to have the following as the Command Arguments (`jini://localhost/*/mySpace`):

 {% indent %}
 ![hello_CPP3.jpg](/attachment_files/hello_CPP3.jpg)